Joe-Brookes-Code-Institute/The-New-Game-Diffculty-Database/README.md

 Submit Game Information: Add details about game difficulty settings.
 Search Functionality: Find games based on various difficulty features and settings.

+This is an early mockup of the planned look on a mobile phone.

 -----------------------------------------------------------